Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Baking
 ======

-.. function:: GetPoolStatus(BlockHash, PassiveDelegation, BakerId) -> ?PoolStatus
+.. function:: GetPoolStatus(blockHash, passiveDelegation, bakerId) -> ?PoolStatus

    Get the status of a pool.
-   If the boolean argument is ``true``, this returns the status for the passive delegators.
+   If ``passiveDelegation == true``, this returns the status for the passive delegators.
    Otherwise, it returns the status for the baker with the specified ID (if it exists).

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :param bool PassiveDelegation: Whether the request is for passive delegation or a
+   :param bool passiveDelegation: Whether the request is for passive delegation or a
                              specific baker.
-   :param integer BakerId: The baker id to get the status of.
+   :param integer bakerId: The baker id to get the status of.
    :returns: The status of the pool.
    :rtype: ``?PoolStatus`` (see JSON schema below)